jobiols/odoo-etl/etl/README.rst

 - **source_id_exp** is the field name of the ID field in the source model.
   Usually is set at its default (id).

-- **Source Records** is a read only field counting the number of records at the source database in relation to the selected source model.
-Number of non-active records will not be counted, but can still be included in migration by setting the domain [‘|’, (‘active’, ‘=’, True), (‘active’, ‘=’, False)]
+- **Records** is a read only field counting the number of records at the source database in relation to the selected source model.

+  Number of non-active (i.e. archived) records will not be counted, but can still be included in migration by setting the domain [‘|’, (‘active’, ‘=’, True), (‘active’, ‘=’, False)]

 - **Target Model** contains selections of the target model name which will be mapped to receive the records from the source model when running the action.